What Can Landlords Claim as Business Expenses?

 Why landlords should claim business expenses

-Landlords should keep a keen eye on their spending simply because every pound spent reduces their taxable profits by a pound, which means a lower tax bill at the end of the year.
+Landlords should monitor their spending closely.
+Every pound spent reduces their taxable profits by a pound, which means a lower tax bill at the end of the year.

 Claiming every available business expense is not tax avoidance but good financial management.

-Landlords should keep good financial records, which should include receipts, bank statements and other payment documents.
+Landlords should keep good financial records, including receipts, bank statements and other payment documents.
 In addition, you can keep scans or originals.

 Property business expenses landlords should claim